In this article:

-- Fix a schedule: Getting your toddler into a habit of defecating daily may prevent them from trying to hold in the poop.
-Additionally, developing a schedule for meals may help develop this routine since eating is a natural stimulant for the bowels.
+Getting your toddler into a habit of defecating daily may prevent them from trying to hold in the poop.
+Additionally, develop a schedule for meals since eating is a natural stimulant for the bowels.

-- Inculcate a habit of defecation: Make your child understand that having a bowel movement whenever they feel the urge is a good habit, even when at their preschool.
-Teaching them how to ask permission at school for the same may boost their confidence and help prevent constipation when they start school.
+Make your child understand that having a bowel movement whenever they feel the urge is a good habit, even when at their preschool.

 If they resist their bowel movements, make them sit on the toilet for around 10 minutes at the same time daily, preferably after a meal.